 Practicing here means one-on-one learning with a qualified teacher.
 Any conversational skills you gain will be completely on point!

 This resource is a personalized and effective method for gaining confidence in chatting like an Italian!

-Online Language Exchange is a super spot to find an Italian conversation partner!
+My Language Exchange is a super spot to find an Italian conversation partner!

 There are many language learners from across Italy who are eager to share their language skills with others.
 This means you’ll be exposed to native speakers so pronunciation should be authentic—and perfectly suited as a model for your own speech.